 MR: I think everyone’s jaw dropped.
 I think everyone has a process and that’s what I like about David’s work.
 It’s not mindless TV and people are still talking about it.

 MR: I love your site and I’m not just saying that because you’re interviewing me.
-You guys really have some thought-provoking articles and some really interesting writers on your site.
+You guys really have some thought-provoking articles and some really interesting writers on your website.

 AG: I really appreciate that.
 I have an amazing team.
 Are you planning on going to the Twin Peaks Festival this year?